-Diagram 6.6: Proposed Construction Routes and Compound Location
+Diagram 6.3: Proposed Construction Routes and Compound Location

-6.4.5.4 Potential Construction Impact
+6.1.5.4 Potential Construction Impact

-6.4.5.4.1 Overview
+6.1.5.4.1 Overview

 Construction of the Proposed Scheme has the potential to impact people's day-to-day activities along the corridor while the works are underway.
-Chapter 5 (Construction) and the CEMP (Appendix A5.1 in Volume 4 of this EIAR), identify impactful activities, considers their effect, and identifies mitigation measures to reduce or remove their impact insofar as practicably possible.
+Chapter 5 (Construction) of the EIAR and the CEMP (Appendix A5.1 in Volume 4 of the EIAR), identify impactful activities, considers their effect, and identifies mitigation measures to reduce or remove their impact insofar as practicably possible.

-For construction activities on or adjacent public roads, all works will be undertaken in accordance with Department of Transport's 'Traffic Signs Manual, Chapter 8 Temporary Traffic Measures and Signs for Roadworks' and associated guidance.
-Chapter 5 (Construction) contains temporary traffic management proposals for the Proposed Scheme.
+For construction activities on or adjacent public roads, all works will be undertaken in accordance with DTTS's 'Traffic Signs Manual, Chapter 8 Temporary Traffic Measures and Signs for Roadworks' and associated guidance.
+Chapter 5 (Construction) of the EIAR contains temporary traffic management proposals for the Proposed Scheme.
 These proposals maintain safe distance between road users and road workers, depending on the type of construction activities taking place and existing site constraints.
 Temporary diversions, and in some instances temporary road closures, may be required where a safe distance cannot be maintained to undertake works necessary to complete the Proposed Scheme.
 All road closures and diversions will be determined by the NTA, who may liaise with the local authority and An Garda Siochana, as necessary.
 The need for temporary access restrictions will be confirmed with residents and businesses prior to their implementation.

-6.4.5.4.2 Pedestrian Provisions
+6.1.5.4.2 Pedestrian Provisions

-As described in Chapter 5 (Construction), pedestrians may be temporarily impacted by construction activities along the Proposed Scheme corridor.
+As described in Chapter 5 (Construction) of the EIAR, pedestrians may be temporarily impacted by construction activities along the Proposed Scheme corridor.
 Pedestrian diversions and temporary surface footpaths will be used to facilitate pedestrian movements around work areas.
 Access to local amenities, such as to bus stops, traffic crossings, private dwellings, and businesses, may be temporarily altered but access will be maintained.